 How to make changes and declare

-Once logged in, choose “Make changes to the Trust and declare”.
-Update the fields and submit a declaration to confirm accuracy.
+Once logged into TRS, choose “Make changes to the Trust and declare.”
+Update the relevant fields and submit a declaration to confirm the information is accurate and complete.

 Why matching details matter

-Security answers are checked against the register.
-Even small mismatches — a missing middle name or an altered date — can cause failed checks and lockouts.
+HMRC’s security questions are checked against what is on the register.
+Even small mismatches — a missing middle name, a slightly different date format, or a maiden name instead of a married name — can cause failed checks and lockouts.
+This applies both when calling the helpline and when logging in online.

-Practical tip: keep a single, agreed record of full name, national insurance number and dates so everyone gives consistent information.
+Practical tip: keep a single, agreed record of each trustee’s full name, National Insurance number, and dates exactly as they appear on TRS.
+Share this with all trustees and any agent so everyone gives consistent information.

 |---|---|---|